 Practice safe distancing at all times

 From the boarding gate to the baggage belt, standing apart is safer for everyone.
 Keep a distance of at least 1 meter away from other passengers.
 If you are in Singapore Changi Airport, do make use of the floor markers.

 Wear a face mask

-All passengers above the age of five must wear a face mask throughout the flight due to regulatory requirements.
+All passengers who are six years old and above must wear a face mask throughout the flight due to regulatory requirements.
 The mask may be removed when eating and drinking.
 Although a face mask is provided in the complimentary SIA Care Kit, you may wish to bring along extras to ensure that you have sufficient supply throughout your journey.
 Replace the face mask once it is damp, and do not reuse single-use masks.
 Before you dispose of your face mask, wrap it in tissue paper or put it in a plastic bag and seal tightly before disposing of it in a closed bin.
 Remember to wash your hands afterwards.

 If you feel unwell, seek help immediately

 In most airports, you will be screened for signs of illnesses and asked to declare your health status.
 If you feel unwell before your flight, consult a doctor and rest at home.
 If you start to feel ill during your flight, let us know immediately.
 Our cabin crew has been trained to take care of you.